Trump and Kim Just Met Again. Here's What the North Korean Leader Hopes to Get

 “I think you will have a tremendous future for your country, you’re a great leader,” Trump told Kim in their first meeting since Singapore as the pair posed for photos before a social dinner.
 He added that North Korea has “tremendous economic potential,” and pledged that the U.S. “will help it to happen.”

-In talks on Thursday, Trump will try to convince Kim that similar prosperity awaits if he gives up his nuclear weapons, and Vietnam is a fitting model.
+In talks on Thursday, Trump will try to convince Kim that prosperity awaits if he gives up his nuclear weapons, and Vietnam is a fitting model.
 The former American enemy is a Communist state that has seen rapid benefits from economic liberalization and diversified security partners.
-But in a worrying portent for American ally Seoul, it also achieved what the Kim regime has dreamed of doing for three generations: absorb its Western-allied southern half into a unified nation under Communist control.
+But in a worrying portent for American ally Seoul, Vietnam also achieved what the Kim regime has dreamed of doing for three generations: It absorbed its Western-allied southern half into a unified nation under Communist control.

 When Trump and Kim met for an initial summit in Singapore last June, the first between the sitting leaders of these longtime foes, they only managed to reach a vague agreement that yielded little progress.
 Experts say four items are on Trump’s agenda this time around: a declaration of peace; returning the remains of more U.S. soldiers missing since the Korean War; establishment of liaison offices between the two countries; and an end to production of fissile materials at North Korea’s Yongbyon nuclear facility.